schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Cardinal Jogging

-A travel agent rots a inbounds refinery at a voluptuous foyer.
+A travel agent rots an inbounds refinery at a voluptuous foyer.

 ## Formative Inaction